Ledoux/teleport/README.md

     ```

 2. then install it globally (WARNING: this is not yet a public package, so you need
-  to register to our private npm-registry and be connected to our VPN)
+  to register to our private npm-registry and be connected to our VPN):
   ```
   npm set registry https://npm-registry.corp.snips.net npm install -g teleport.js